 Building an MVP offers several benefits to your development plan:

-- Saves you time, energy, and above all money by building just what it’s needed and getting you to the initial customer feedback.
+- It saves you time, energy, and above all, money by building just what is needed and getting you to the initial customer feedback.

-- Provides you comprehensive knowledge of customers’ needs.
+- It provides you with comprehensive knowledge about customers’ needs.

 An MVP should meet 3 simple goals:

 - Be very focused on the core functionalities.

 - Aim to get customer feedback.

 - Be the base for iteration and further development.

 Building an MVP is a partnership agreement between you and your Technical Suplier.
 Feel free to Reach Us, for a conversation on the topic.

 1. Identify the Core Functionalities and Features and prioritize them